a22396189/mimic-cleaning/README.md

-# MIMIC-IV: Data Cleaning and Transformation Pipeline
+# MIMIC-IV: Data Cleaning and Predictive Modeling Pipeline

-This project focuses on cleaning and transforming raw MIMIC-IV tables into an analysis-friendly format for downstream machine learning and statistical analysis.
-It aggregates vital signs, lab results, and demographic features into a wide-format table at the ICU stay level (`icustay_id`).
+This project provides a pipeline for cleaning raw MIMIC-IV data and building predictive models to support critical care decisions in the ICU.
+The pipeline includes feature extraction and machine learning models for mortality prediction, length of stay estimation, complication risk assessment, and ICU readmission prediction.

 ---

 ## Objectives

-- Extract key features from `chartevents`, `labevents`, and patient tables.
+- Clean and transform raw MIMIC-IV CSV files into an analysis-friendly format
-- Aggregate time-series data (first 24hr of ICU stay).
+- Aggregate static and dynamic ICU features over the first 24 hours
-- Produce a single, clean DataFrame with one row per `icustay_id`.
+- Enable downstream modeling by exporting clean datasets in `.parquet` and `.csv` format
-- Store data in efficient formats for reuse in modeling tasks.
+- Implement 4 key predictive modeling tasks

 ---